| Ensete glaucum (Roxburgh)

 - Pseudostem to 14' high with a swollen base and marked with black-purple

-are many and give stalk a "reptilian" effect.
-Fruits dark-purple with a
+and give stalk a "reptilian" effect.
+Fruits dark-purple with a waxy sheen.

-waxy sheen.
-Like century plants, these die after flowering, but produce
+Like most Century Plants, these die after flowering, but produce seeds

-seeds for the next generation.
-Even though I know their fate, I can't
+for the next generation.
+Even though I know their fate, I can't wait for

 Ensete ventricosum (Welw.)